 Once the application has been determined, the decision notice and associated development plans will be sent to the applicant by email.

 (Note: The information above is general information and may vary depending upon the nature of a specific application)

 How long does the planning process take?

-Should an applicant not be satisfied with the Town’s decision on the application, then a right of appeal may exist to the State Administrative Tribunal.
+Should an applicant or landowner of an application for development approval not be satisfied with the Town’s decision, then a right of appeal may exist to the State Administrative Tribunal.